VersuchDrei/OStimNG/data/SKSE/Plugins/OStim/actions README.txt

 "strippingSlots" (list<int>): a list of biped slots to strip on this Skyrim actor when executing this scene (if partial undressing is enabled in the MCM)
 "faction" (object/list<object>): a faction or list of factions the actor is put in while participating in this role in this action (see form fields)
+	this is mainly useful for condition functions for addons / voice sets "statFaction" (object/list<object>): a faction or list of factions which rank is incremented whenever the actor participates in this role in this action (see form fields) every action will only be incremented once per scene, no matter how many times the action was executed will stop incrementing at rank 101, since faction ranks are capped at 127
+	note: keep in mind that GetFactionRank will return -2 if the actor is not in the faction, which will be the case if they never participated in the action
-	this is mainly useful for condition functions for addons / voice sets "ints" (map<string, int>): A map of custom ints that can be used by addons "intLists" (map<string, list<int>>): a map of custom int lists that can be used by addons "floats" (map<string, float>): a map of custom floats that can be used by addons
+"ints" (map<string, int>): A map of custom ints that can be used by addons "intLists" (map<string, list<int>>): a map of custom int lists that can be used by addons "floats" (map<string, float>): a map of custom floats that can be used by addons